rat-pac/ratpac-two/doc/users_guide/pmt.rst

 Placing PMT
 '''''''''''
-If encapsulation is used, then is possible that the medium inside the encapsuation is different to the mother volume medium it would be placed in without encapsulation on.
+If encapsulation is used, then is possible that the medium inside the encapsulation is different to the mother volume medium it would be placed in without encapsulation on.
 This can be change in ``PMTFactoryBase.cc`` to ensure that the correct mother volume is used for the placement.
-If using the visualiser, the scene tree is useful to see if the PMT has been placed inside the correct volume.
+If using the visualizer, the scene tree is useful to see if the PMT has been placed inside the correct volume.

 PMT Offset
 ''''''''''
-The encapsulation is placed using the PMT position(s) and direction(s) given, this means that by default the PMT is placed in the centre of the encapsulation.
+The encapsulation is placed using the PMT position(s) and direction(s) given, this means that by default the PMT is placed in the center of the encapsulation.
 An offset can be given in the ``ENCAPSULATION.ratdb`` entry so that the PMT is placed off-centre inside the encapsulation.
 This currently works for z-axis offsets (i.e move the PMT forwards/backwards).

 ----------------